 Wearable technology activity monitors provide automated feedback on physical activity and sitting time via mobile telephone applications or personal computer.
 The technology is low cost, has wide reach and has broad applications for use in clinical and public health settings.
 Initial interventions in healthy populations have shown promising results.
 To date, no published studies have examined the use of this technology in cancer survivors.

-This study will test whether giving breast cancer survivors wearable activity monitors, such as the Fitbit® Flex or the JawboneTM UP24, in conjunction with telephone health coaching (the 'intervention') increases their physical activity and reduces their sitting time.
-We will also examine whether improvements in these behaviours are sustained after the breast cancer survivors stop using the wearable activity monitor and receiving telephone health coaching.
-Finally, we will examine whether the wearable activity monitor alone leads to any changes in physical activity or sitting time.
+The objective was to test whether giving breast cancer survivors wearable activity monitors, such as the Fitbit® Flex or the JawboneTM UP24, in conjunction with telephone health coaching (the 'intervention'), increases their physical activity and reduces their sitting time.
+We also examined whether improvements in these behaviours were sustained after the breast cancer survivors stopped using the wearable activity monitor and receiving telephone health coaching.
+Finally, we examined whether the wearable activity monitor alone leads to any changes in physical activity or sitting time.

 We recruited 83 inactive, postmenopausal women diagnosed with stage I-III breast cancer who had finished treatment, and randomly assigned them to receive the full intervention (‘intervention group’), or to receive an abridged intervention after a 12-week wait (‘waitlist control group’).
 To assess how effective the full and abridged interventions were, we measured participants’ physical activity and sitting time with accelerometers (research devices that accurately measure movement) at the start of the study, following the first 12-week period, and after the second 12-week period.